darden1/python-predictionprice/README.md

 ### Prerequired:
 - [poloniex(An API wrapper for Poloniex.com written in Python)](https://github.com/s4w3d0ff/python-poloniex)==0.2.2
+  - poloniex-0.2.2 will be installed automatically when you install predictionprice module.
 - An account of Poloniex.com
 - APIKey and Secret to access to Poloniex.com with API.
 - A gmail account.